rossgk2/Calculus/README.md

 # Keys to calculus

 While standard textbooks explain a good amount of modern calculus[^2] quite well, there are also several keys to comprehensively understanding it that are underemphasized... and, at times, totally butchered.
+Two of those keys arise from how one has to "translate" in-between intuition that uses infinitesimals and formal justification that uses limits, and are unique to the limit-based formalism that is modern calculus.
+The other keys discussed here are missing in all calculus, even the nonstandard ones.

-This book is devoted to explaining those keys in-depth.
+This book gives an introduction to calculus that does these keys justice.

 [^2]: Things that are typically explained well include the definition of the derivative, the derivation of derivative formulas, the definite integral, and applications of derivatives and integrals.